radicallyopensecurity/Nonprofit-Ventures/content-brainstorm.md

-# Brainstorming about Course Material Content
+# Nonprofit Entrepreneurship: Course Materials

 Here are some rough ideas about how to structure the actual content of the course itself..